Key takeaways

 “The best way for patients to determine if Contrave is covered by their insurance plan is to either check their insurance drug formulary or have their healthcare provider send a prescription for Contrave to the pharmacy for a coverage check,” Dr. Brown says.

 Your formulary will tell you whether your plan considers Contrave a preferred brand, a non-preferred brand, or a non-formulary drug.
-Fortunately, Aetna has a page where you can access the formulary for any of their plans.
+Fortunately, Aetna has a page where you can access the formulary for any of its plans.
 On this page, select the applicable year and plan from the dropdown boxes, and it’ll provide a link to your plan details.

 Then, you can either click the “Find Medicine” button to search for Contrave by name, or you can click a link to a PDF of the plan’s formulary and scroll down to find Contrave.
 Either way, the formulary should also tell you whether the plan has any prior authorization requirements or quantity limits.